devgovi/Portpass/README.md

 # Portpass
- Portpass is a simple GUI password manager, which use a local encrypted database.
+ Portpass is a simple GUI password manager, which use a local sqlite database.